bootscore/bootscore/README.md

 ## Help

 Check the [documentation](https://bootscore.me/category/documentation/).
-If you have a question, find a bug or have an idea, feel free to leave a comment in the  respective section.
-No question is stupid and every comment will be answered.
-You must be a verified owner to post a comment.
-To become a verified owner, "buy" bootScore for free in the shop.
+If you have a question, find a bug or have an idea, feel free to open an issue.

-You can use Github Issues for reporting as well.

 For important updates read the [blog](https://bootscore.me/category/blog/) and subscribe to the [newsletter](https://bootscore.me/category/blog/#newsletter).
 You will be informed if there is something new you should know.